 When you’ve made your purchase, storing the firewood properly is of the utmost importance.
 Buying a rick, cord, or any other measurement of firewood is certainly not inexpensive and the last thing that you want is to let it go to waste.

-Perhaps you’ve had it delivered but not stacked.
-What do you do with the firewood now?
-If you decided to have it split and dried, all that’s left is to simply stack it in your spot of choice.
+If you decide to have it split and dried, all that’s left is to simply stack it in your spot of choice.

 Where you stack it is important; you need to be able to get to it conveniently throughout the winter and it’s a good idea to cover it.

-This is for two reasons: to make it easier to carry and to make burning better in the appliance you are using it for.
+If the firewood you had delivered isn’t split, you’ll need to split it into more manageable pieces.
+This serves two purposes: to make it easier to carry and to improve its burning performance in the appliance you’re using it for.

-Should the firewood be wet or green, you’ll need to find an open airspace so that it can dry as you stack it.
-How efficiently and quickly the wood dries all depends on how you choose to pile or stack the wood.
-It is also important to remember to stack off of the ground, too.
+Should the firewood be wet or green, you need to find an open airspace so that it can dry as you stack it.

-Keeping your firewood off the ground comes down to your preference between bricks, logs, and pallets.
-The most common, popular, and practical method is to go with row stacking.
-You can have stakes at the ends of the pile or simply cross tie it to secure it.
+The most common and practical method is to go with row stacking.
+You can have stakes at the ends of the pile or simply cross-tie it to secure it.

-There is definitely one near-foolproof way of cross tying.
-When you split the wood, try to make several square pieces.
-This makes the ends of the stack stronger than if you used odd shaped or rounded pieces in its place.
+This makes the ends of the stack stronger than if you used odd-shaped or rounded pieces in its place.

 Should you decide to stack more than a single row, make sure that you leave a good amount of space between each of the rows.
 This is to provide proper air circulation so that the wood remains dry at all times.